May 31 2020 – Mike Yarbrough

-As we find ourselves at the beginning of a new decade, there's a lot of talk about what the big fashion trends are going to be in the next 10 years.
+As we find ourselves at the beginning of a new year, there's always a lot of talk about what the next big wedding trends or fashion trends are going to be.
 Will those oversized sneakers make a comeback?
 What’s up with the man buns?
 Are the big “nerd” glasses cool now?
-While these are all intriguing questions, we’re wondering about something different: what will wedding bands of the '20s look like?
+Should we have a micro wedding?
+While these are all intriguing questions, we’re wondering about something different: what will engagement rings and wedding bands of the '20s look like?

 People are now turning their attention to alternative ring materials and styles.
 This suggests a shift toward more individualized, meaningful wedding bands.
-Here are a few of the biggest trends in wedding bands for men to look out for, in 2020 and beyond.
+Here are a few of the biggest trends in wedding bands for men to look out for, this year and beyond.

 Alternative Metals Are In

 There was a time when pretty much all wedding bands were made of metal, and you had two choices: gold or silver.
 Those days are behind us and some of the most exciting new trends in wedding bands for men include nontraditional metals.

 Platinum is a popular (if pricey) option, and cobalt is also a great choice for someone who wants the silvery, lustrous sheen of platinum without the hefty price tag.
 Titanium and tungsten carbide are also becoming increasingly popular because of their considerable strength and dark-colored finish.